alpocalalp/happy/README.md

 3. Click "New" and select "Blueprint"
 4. Connect your forked repository
 5. Render will automatically create both services

+**Important**: After deployment, you need to manually update the `NEXT_PUBLIC_SOCKET_URL` environment variable in the frontend service with the actual URL of your Socket.IO server, and add the `FRONTEND_URL` environment variable to your Socket.IO server with the URL of your frontend.

 ## Local Development